Jonahkarew/memory-game/README.md

 ## Motivation

-This project was build to practice with react and react states.
+This project was build with react and react states in order to create a memory game in theme with one of my all-time favorite franchises.

 ## Tech used